|N9EWO's HF Receiver's "Previously Owned"|

-As Larry Magne said about this "Brick" handheld set.."If you like Puzzles...you will love this set"...and he is 100% correct here, is a royal pain to use.
+As Larry Magne said about this "Brick" hand held set.."If you like Puzzles...you will love this set"...and he is 100% correct here, is a royal pain to use.
 But for it's day, was the only set in this package with SSB reception, even if that part of the radio was only fair it did work fine.
-I would like to see manfactures to develop a set in the style of the PRO-80,with a REAL Tuning KNOB and some REAL performance.
-Oh yes, ALOT smaller..like pocket size..the PRO-80 was indeed about the size of a real brick.
+The PRO-80 was indeed about the size of a real brick.
 Very high current requirement too and also suffered from audio capacitor failures as did with the ICF-SW1.

 * SONY ICF-SW20

-Intresting analog pocket set, but was as hissy as a mad snake.
-No SW coverage below the 49 meter band (below 5.9 Mhz).
-Dual conversion (455 khz and 10.7 Mhz).
+Interesting analog pocket set, but was as hissy as a mad snake.
+No SW coverage below the 49 meter band (below 5.9 MHz).
+Dual conversion (455 kHz and 10.7 MHz).
 Just too limited SW coverage.

 * JAPAN RADIO CO.NRD-535D (2)

-The 535 to me was the best that JRC had made so far (well until I grabbed a NRD-545 anyway).
-However, after purchasing a AOR AR7030 this NRD went out of my Shack pronto.
 The JRC trait of poor audio continued in the 535 but no "hiss" as was in the 525.
 But I did a side by side test, same antenna, and as much of the same settings as I could.
-I was understanding the audio on a weak signal on the AR7030, where as I could not make out 1 word on the JRC NRD-535.
+I was understanding the audio on a weak signal on the AOR AR7030, where as I could not make out 1 word on the JRC NRD-535.
 Sync Detector and Notch Filter were useless on the "NRD" as well.
 Well could go on, a generally very well made receiver, but poor audio made me part with it.
 Another gremlin with both samples was the buzz from the microprocessor and or display that irked into the receiver.
 This issue was never cured in it's lifetime while on the market.